Jerry-Lees/bigscan/README.md

-# BIG-IP Device Information Extractor
+# BIG-IP Device Information Extractor - Modular Version

 A comprehensive Python script for extracting detailed system information from F5 BIG-IP devices via REST API.
 This tool connects to BIG-IP devices and extracts hardware, software, licensing, and configuration information, exporting the data to CSV format for analysis and reporting.